Let Me Tell ItI once worked as the sexual assault Outreach Advocate for the state of Virginia. Here is what I learned. What one thing

 Personally, I tend to use just a few.
 In my experience, people’s eyes begin to glaze over after about five.

-People need to hear the stories that come from everyone-various regions, races, ethnicities, religions, socioeconomic statuses, ages, sexual identities, and a re-mix of all of these.
 You never know who may be waiting to hear you or read your words.